 - Full or part-time enrollment in any undergraduate or graduate degree-granting program at UNT.

 - Submit a 1,000-word maximum essay, double-spaced excluding bibliography.
-The essay will highlight what the applicant believes to be the epitome of ethical behavior in his or her focus of study or field of business.
+The essay must address the Case Study Topic (see below), highlighting what the applicant believes to be the epitome of ethical behavior in his or her focus of study or field of business.
 Students may use any UNT faculty member for guidance in this competition.

 - All participants must agree to the posting of his or her name and essay to the college’s website, if declared the winner.